Wu-Yijun/Genshin-Impact-Miliastra-Wonderland-Code-Node-Editor-Pack/utils/extracting_nodes/readme.md

 </div>

 ## Purpose
-This directory contains scripts and tools used to extract node definitions and metadata from the compiled game binaries (Assembly-CSharp.dll) or decompiled C# source files.
+This directory contains scripts and tools used to extract node definitions and metadata from the gia files.

 ## Content
-- **Scripts**: TypeScript/Python scripts to parse C# code.
 - **`dist/`**: Output directory for extracted definitions.
 - **`temp/`**: Temporary storage for intermediate extraction results.